Treason: Canada

-It is also illegal for a Canadian citizen or a person who owes allegiance to Her Majesty in right of Canada to do any of the above outside Canada.
+It is also illegal for a Canadian citizen or a person who owes allegiance to His Majesty in right of Canada to do any of the above outside Canada.

 The penalty for high treason is life imprisonment.
-The penalty for treason is imprisonment up to a maximum of life, or up to 14 years for conduct under subsection (2)(b) or (e) in peacetime.
+The penalty for treason is currently imprisonment up to a maximum of life, or up to 14 years for conduct under subsection (2)(b) or (e) in peacetime.
+Historically however at least one Canadian, Louis Riel, was executed after what was arguably his second act of treason in 1885.

+China

+In China, there are different laws regarding treason in Mainland China, Hong Kong or Macau.
+The law defining treason in mainland China is provided under article 102 of the Criminal Law as follows:Whoever colludes with a foreign State to endanger the sovereignty, territorial integrity and security of the People's Republic of China shall be sentenced to life imprisonment or fixed-term imprisonment of not less than 10 years.